-Esmeralda is truly an inspiration because she has taken an indescribably painful event and transformed it into a movement for change and good; lives will be saved and we can all add our voices and effort to the cause.
+Esmeralda is truly an inspiration because she has taken an indescribably painful event and transformed it into a movement for change and good.
+Lives will be saved and we can all add our voices and effort to the cause.
 She agreed to share some thoughts with us and her responses are below.
-As with all our interviews, you may connect with Esmeralda via her blog, her Huffpost page, on the Get Your Wellness On face book page, and via her Twitter handle.
+As with all my interviews, you may connect with Esmeralda through her social media sites and her: blog, Huffpost page, Get Your Wellness On Facebook page, and Twitter handle.
 Your comments will also be appreciated.
 Thank you!

 “Don’t ask what the world needs.
 Ask what makes you come alive, and go do it.
 Because what the world needs are people who have come alive.”
 Howard Thurman

 Tell us a bit on your background: Where did you grow up and where do you live now?

 I grew up in Sicily, Italy, where I was born.
 I lived in England for many years and worked in the hospitality industry where I met and married my husband – Hugh.
 My four children (Florentina, Andrew, Robert & Alexander) were born in England and we have lived in the New York area since 1994.